-Mission Santa Barbara was the twelfth one built in California, founded December 4, 1786 by Father Fermin Lasuen.
-The name Mission Santa Barbara means is in honor of a fourth century martyr, because it was founded on her feast day
+Mission Santa Barbara was the twelfth mission built in California, founded December 4, 1786, by Father Fermin Lasuen.
+The name Mission Santa Barbara means is in honor of a fourth-century martyr, because it was founded on her feast day.

 - Mission Santa Barbara is the only one in constant operation by the Franciscan Order since its founding